-Previous drilling in the Tasman Sea recovered very little sediment deposited between the middle Eocene and middle Oligocene, which led to an idea of a regional unconformity caused by intensification of deep-water currents (Kennett et al., 1975; Edwards, 1973, 1975).

-We recovered apparently complete Oligocene sections at Sites U1507 and U1509 in New Caledonia Trough, with all late Eocene and Oligocene calcareous biozones and most polarity chronos identified at the first site.
+Previous drilling in the Tasman Sea recovered little sediment that was deposited between the middle Eocene and middle Oligocene.
+This led to the widely accepted idea of a regional unconformity caused by intensification of deepwater currents.
+We apparently recovered complete Oligocene sections at Sites U1507 and U1509 in the New Caledonia Trough, with all calcareous biozones and most polarity chronos identified at the first site.
 However, a hiatus of variable duration was found at shallow sites on Lord Howe Rise between the upper Eocene and upper Oligocene at Site U1508 and between the upper Eocene and middle Miocene at Site U1510.
-Notably, the middle Eocene through lower Oligocene interval, where found, including at Site U1511 on the Tasman Abyssal Plain, contains biosilica or chert.
-Postexpedition effort might be placed on understanding whether these observations support unusual oceanography or a different paleogeography and how silica deposition here compares with other global locations.
+Notably, the middle Eocene through lower Oligocene interval, where found, including Site U1511 on the Tasman Abyssal Plain, contains biosilica or chert.
+Postexpedition effort will be placed on understanding whether these observations support unusual oceanography or a different paleogeography to that in existing computer simulations.